netdata/netdata/README.md

 [`web/gui/custom`](web/gui/custom/)|Learn how to create custom netdata dashboards.
 [`web/gui/confluence`](web/gui/confluence/)|Learn how to create netdata dashboards on Atlassian's Confluence.

-But you can also check all the other directories.
+You can also check all the other directories.
 Most of them have plenty of documentation.

 ## Community

-We welcome contributions.
+We welcome [contributions](CONTRIBUTING.md).
 So, feel free to join the team.

 To report bugs, or get help, use [GitHub Issues](https://github.com/netdata/netdata/issues).